abdullah05-afk/Project/README.md

 # Project
-A Code Repo Of Project
+A Code Repo Of FYP-2024
+Hospital-Management-System